mverneret/IS_pipeline/README.md

 The main steps are:
 - Keep reads mapped on the host genome and on the LTR sequences
 - Get the Integration Sites (IS) corresponding to the HOST-LTR junction and ShearSites (ShS) corresponding to HOST-LINKER junction
+- Create IS groups clustering reads with IS < maxgapIS
 - Create ShS groups clustering reads with ShS < maxgapShS + UMI group using ```UMI_clustering_hamming_ref.py``` if reads have same UMI (+/- x mismatches)
 - Remove PCR duplicates according to the IS, ShS and UMI groups
 - Merge LTR5 and LTR3 information and keep max sister cells count